 - At the desired end point, 12:05 PM in the chart below, release the mouse button.
 The highlighted time window expands to fill your chart.

-To zoom into to all charts on a dashboard, hold down Shift while selecting the window.
+To zoom into to all charts on a dashboard, hold down the Shift key while selecting the window.

 Shifting the Time Window